Here’s a possibly true story of legend that’s a perfect example of how an innocent act can destroy an entire army…

 The most difficult process has been the retention of key people on the team due to division, disloyalty, and disunity.
 There have been times when the leader has had to take responsibility for not retaining key individuals and there have been times when it has not been the fault of the leader but the change in the heart and spirit of that team member which resulted in disunity, disharmony, and disloyalty issues (again, like Henry).

 Having built my own businesses over the last 30 years, there have been significant moments in my business life where we have been hurt by disloyalty and disunity, and as the leader, you have to be prepared for it, despite your best efforts to avoid it.
 You can’t let it take you down.
 Just learn from it and move forward (like I’m sure Henry Huenenberg did if he survived the attack).

-You can’t teach what you don’t live and for 22 years I’ve been sold out to creating unified teams not only for myself, but for my client’s businesses and sporting teams as well.
+You can’t teach what you don’t live and for 22 years I’ve been sold out to creating unified teams not only for myself but for my clients.

 Who is creating division?